 - helping you with questions or concerns about your supply chain

-- ensuring you comply with, and maintain, the agreed level of security
+- undertaking validations and audits to ensure that you comply with, and maintain, the agreed level of security

-- providing security assurance to your trading partners.
+- providing security assurance to our MRA trading partners.

 You are responsible for: